 8.1.
 Failure by either party to enforce one or more provisions of this Agreement due to the illegality, invalidity, or unenforceability of such provision (s) shall not affect the validity or enforceability of any other provision in the Agreement.

 9.1.
-The customer may not assign any of his responsibilities or obligations or delegate his obligations under this agreement without the express written approval of the company.
+The customer may not assign any of its responsibilities or obligations or delegate any of its obligations under this agreement without the express written approval of the company.

 10.1.
 Failure by either party to perform one or more of its obligations under this Agreement shall not be deemed a waiver of contractual performance of other obligations in the Agreement.

 11. Standard Procedures for Safe Diving - Consent Form